 Props Valentine-inspired letters, hearts, and winter skis with poles

-If you prefer to make a gnome with another theme, start with the basic gnome form.
-You can build from there.
+If you want to make a gnome with a different theme, start with the basic gnome form and customize from there.

 Gnome Pattern